Mobile smart devices are something that employees rely on every day, but they can open up new vulnerabilities on a network.

 The dashboard for the service is accessed via web browser.
 Configure your mobile devices remotely and in bulk, applying different policies to groups of devices.
 Lost devices can be wiped remotely and devices that display suspicious activity can be quarantined.

-The service includes device tracking and you can enforce password protection to add an extra layer of security in case they get mislaid.
+The service includes device location tracking and you can enforce password protection to add an extra layer of security in case they get mislaid.
 You may change those passwords remotely to create an instant lock in case of trouble.

 All communications within your company network are protected by encryption.
 Although direct access to apps over the cloud would not be covered by this protection, you can route access through your company server to get the security layer applied to app and data access.
 Encryption can also be applied to stored data on the device.

-This is a lightweight option for small businesses and the delivery by cloud means you don’t have to run a large network or employ a systems administrator in order to use this service.
+This is a lightweight option for small businesses and the delivery by cloud means you don’t have to run a large network or employ a systems administrator to use this service.
 The ability to include USB memory into the coverage is unique and applies encryption that only you and your employees can decrypt.
 This is a great solution to the problem of losing confidential data along with a lost USB memory device.

 Choosing the right mobile device management system

 The growth of mobile device usage and the steady push towards IoT devices has changed the reality of network monitoring.
 Monitoring mobile devices is now just as important as managing computers.
-MDM solutions make the network monitoring process easier by allowing one location to monitor all the devices throughout your network.
+MDM software solutions make the remote network monitoring process easier by allowing one location to monitor all the devices throughout your network.

 Our editor’s choice for this article is ManageEngine Mobile Device Manager Plus because it supports enterprises with an easy-to-navigate user interface and a free package.
 Other choices like AirWatch Workspace ONE and BlackBerry Unified Endpoint Management are also standout alternatives.